py2ai/py2ai.github.io/_posts/2026-04-20-Hermes-Web-UI-Open-Source-LLM-Chat-Interface.md

 author: PyShine
 ---

+# Hermes Web UI: Open-Source LLM Chat Dashboard for the Hermes Agent

 ## Introduction

-Hermes Web UI is an open-source web dashboard designed to provide a unified management interface for the Hermes Agent ecosystem.
+**Hermes Web UI** (often searched as "Hermes webui" or "Hermes web UI") is an open-source web dashboard that gives the Hermes Agent ecosystem a unified management interface.
 As AI chat agents proliferate across messaging platforms, the challenge of configuring, monitoring, and interacting with them from a single control point has become increasingly critical.
 Hermes Web UI addresses this by offering a browser-based dashboard that consolidates chat interactions, channel configuration, usage analytics, scheduled jobs, and model management into one cohesive experience.

 The project has garnered over 1,100 stars on GitHub, reflecting strong community adoption and interest.
 Built with a Vue 3 and TypeScript frontend paired with a Koa 2 Backend-For-Frontend (BFF) server, Hermes Web UI leverages modern web technologies to deliver a responsive, type-safe, and maintainable dashboard.
 The frontend uses Vite 8 for fast development builds, Naive UI for component rendering, and Pinia 3 for state management -- creating a stack that is both performant and developer-friendly.